PTSD: A psychological condition – or the result of a serious brain injury such as CTE?

 What’s fascinating about the cells in our bodies is that while cells may look very different, they all contain our entire DNA.
 That’s because each began as a stem cell from bone marrow and other tissue.
 When new cells are needed, the body turns these stem cells into specific cells needed for healing.
 In a way, these stem cells are the body’s own natural “repair kit.”

-Unfortunately, stem cell production declines as we age, but an infusion of millions of new high-potency stem cells gives the body more resources to repair and heal nervous system cells to alleviate disorders such as CTE and TBI.
+Unfortunately, stem cell production declines as we age, but an infusion of millions of new high-potency stem cells repair and heal nervous system cells to alleviate symptoms of CTE and TBI.

 One reason why stem cell therapy may not be widely accepted among physicians different types of cells used at various clinics may not be as potent.

 For example, at BioXcellerator, we provide treatment at our clinic in Medellin, Colombia using mesenchymal stem cells (MSCs) from donated umbilical cords.
-That’s because research shows that these cells have more healing potential for healing.
-Once these cells are tested and screened for specific biological properties, these cells are cultured and expanded into infusions of millions of high potency stem cells that studies suggest offer better results than other stem cell treatments.
+Research shows that these cells are among the most effective in stimulating healing, modulating the immune stem, and reducing inflammation.
+Once these cells are tested and screened for specific biomarkers, these cells are cultured and expanded into infusions of millions of high potency cells that studies suggest offer better results than other stem cell treatments.

 We treat a wide range of conditions and disorders, but it’s exceptionally moving to me to see patients who couldn’t remember even recent events gain far more brain function, especially when their doctors had told them to never expect much improvement.